- PAGE CONTENTS

-The trauma program is available to all clients who are struggling with interpersonal and/or work-related stress and focuses on (1) how clients can self-regulate to deal with dissociation, anxiety, depression, anger, and other symptoms of trauma, and (2) how clients can pursue a fulfilling life, in spite of suffering.
+The trauma program is available to all clients who are struggling with work-related stress and focuses on (1) how clients can self-regulate to deal with dissociation, anxiety, depression, anger, and other symptoms of trauma, and (2) how clients can pursue a fulfilling life, in spite of suffering.

 Trauma arises when the individual’s way of making sense of self and the world is confronted with an experience(s) that is incompatible with his worldview.
 This incompatibility is so extreme that the individual cannot integrate the traumatic experience(s) into how he makes sense of himself and the world.
-Intrusive thoughts, avoidance, and hyper vigilance are generally considered the most common trauma symptoms.
+Intrusive thoughts, avoidance, and hypervigilance are generally considered the most common trauma symptoms.

 SCHC’s definition of trauma does not deny any effect on the cortical or limbic brain pathways.
 It does not deny any changes in a client’s endocrinology.
 It does not deny any neurobiological or psychosocial predisposing factors.
 What this definition emphasizes is, however, that trauma cannot be reduced solely to neurobiology, maladaptive learned behavior, or environmental conditioning.
-Rather, trauma also has its effect at the level of fundamental motivations, i.e., at the level of self-concept and identity, relationships, personal meaning and purpose.
+Rather, trauma also has its effect at the level of fundamental motivations, i.e., at the level of self-concept and identity, relationships, and personal meaning and purpose.

 What this definition also suggests is that treatment that focuses on symptom reduction is less effective than treatment that combines symptom reduction with helping clients pursue personally meaningful lives.